kernel-patches/bpf/tools/bpf/bpftool/Documentation/bpftool-gen.rst

 		  application portable to different kernel versions.

 		  Check examples bellow for more information how to use it.

+	**bpftool** **gen module** *FILE*
+		  Generate the code of a kernel module including the light skeleton of an eBPF program to preload.
+The only variable part is the path of the light skeleton.
+All kernel modules call load_skel() and free_objs_and_skel() respectively in the init and fini module entrypoints.

 	**bpftool gen help**
 		  Print short help message.